LCR-ADS-Lab/l2-nlp-training-spacy/README.md

 # Steps to reproduce the result
 Please follow the following steps to reproduce our result on the paper.

-## Put the corpus file under `asset` folder
+## Put the corpus file under `assets` folder
-Once you obtained the training corpus files in  `.connlu` format, put them under `asset/ud` and `asset/pos` respectively.
+Once you obtained the training corpus files in  `.connlu` format, put them under `assets/ud` and `assets/pos` respectively.
 Spacy project commands will recognize these `conllu` files when prompted and convert them to trainable spacy `doc` object for training (see more details below).

 ## Edit project.yml file
 The `project.yml` file provides all the command necessary to access the training configulation and the corpus file.
 To train each of the `ud` and `pos` pipeline with different configulation (either `trf` or `t2v`).
 You can change the variables in this project file.
 The following is the example of the variable section to train `ud` with `trf` pipeline with `L1L2e_combined` dataset.